Modified log-Sobolev inequalities for strongly log-concave distributions: Introduction

+It is an interesting open problem to extend our result to more general settings. \SLC{} distributions are special cases of high-dimensional expanders, where all local spectral gaps are at least $1$.
+For more general cases, ``local-to-global'' bounds for spectral gaps have been obtained \citep{KO18,AL20}, whereas local-to-global mLSI on high-dimensional expanders is still elusive.
+Another interesting setting is the uniform distribution over common bases or independent sets of two matroids.
+Is there a Markov chain that converges rapidly to such distributions?
+Note that this setting includes the important problem of sampling perfect matchings of bipartite graphs, where the only known efficient algorithm is through an annealing process and its running time is a polynomial with high exponent \citep{JSV04}.

 In \Cref{sec:prelim} we introduce necessary notions and briefly review relevant background.
 In \Cref{sec:main} we formally state our main results.
-In \Cref{sec:down-up} we prove modified log-Sobolev constant lower bounds for the ``down-up'' walk.
-In \Cref{sec:up-down} we deal with the ``up-down'' walk.
+In \Cref{sec:down-up} we show the decay of relative entropy and modified log-Sobolev constant lower bounds for the ``down-up'' and ``up-down'' walks.
 In \Cref{sec:concentration} we show the concentration bound.
 In \Cref{sec:SCP} we discuss stochastic covering property and strong log-concavity.